wolffarmer/soli-learning/README.md

 ![Alt text](acc_epochs.png?raw=true "Title")

-## Step2: Gesture data acquisition based on Ti development board
+## Step2: Gesture data acquisition based on TI board
 Based on the data set collected by hardware, learn how to collect and label data
-- to be update
+- To be updated

-## Step3: Model training base on ti dataset
+## Step3: Model training base on TI dataset
 Replace the soli data set in the first step with the data set collected in the second step to train the offline AI model
-- to be update
+- To be updated

 ## Step4: Real time gesture detection
-Realization of real-time detection system on PC based on Ti development board
+Realization of real-time detection system on PC based on Ti board dataset
-- to be update
+- To be updated

 ## Reference items
 - https://github.com/sholevs66/Deep-Soli---Hand-Gesture-recognition